Are you someone who wants to know more about the best lenses for your Canon Rebel T2i?

 You can’t zoom in with a prime lens with a fixed focal length.
 It has a wider aperture, which you can use to give depth or a smooth blur to your photos.
 A prime lens will also provide more light to the sensor giving you excellent images when working with low luminance.

-Sigma 17-50mm f/2.8 EX DC OS HSM FLD is one of the best prime lenses on the market today.
+Sigma 17-50mm f/2.8 is one of the best zoom lenses on the market today.
 It is best when shooting portraiture or landscapes.
 This standard zoom, large-aperture lens covers a focal length of 17mm wide-angle and has a central aperture of F2.8 around the entire zoom area.
 Another good characteristic of this lens is that it has a built-in anti-shake feature.

 Sigma’s proprietary FLD glass elements, whose performance matches that of fluorite, along with two glass molds and a hybrid aspherical lens, give excellent alteration for all aberrations.
 This compact lens is only 3.6 inches long and weighs about 20oz.